 But have you ever wondered what are the essential vitamins for men?
 What are the most important vitamins that dictate your energy levels and immune function?
 This article is about to answer these questions so keep reading.

 You will find out a comprehensive list of the most important vitamins for healthy living and how they can help you live a better life.
+Most of them can easily be ordered on Swanson Vitamins as well.

 Zinc is usually ignored, particularly by men.
 This can be a mistake since adequate zinc intake is linked to healthy testosterone levels.
 Men naturally have more testosterone than women, so they need a higher zinc intake.